 3.1 Measuring and Marking Your New Hem

-- Get Help (Optional but Recommended): Ask a friend to help you.
-Stand naturally, looking straight ahead.
+- Get Help (Optional): Ask a friend to help; stand naturally.

 3.2 The Single-Fold Hem (Basic & Quick)